NeilMD/portfolio-portal/README.md

 ### Output Encoding Methods

-While the primary focus is on validation, it’s important to ensure that output data is encoded correctly to prevent security vulnerabilities, such as Cross-Site Scripting (XSS).
-We employ HTML entity encoding whenever dynamic data is rendered to the frontend to prevent malicious content from being executed in the browser.
+Although the main focus is on input validation, it’s crucial to properly encode output data to avoid security risks like Cross-Site Scripting (XSS).
+In this project, React automatically handles the sanitization of dynamic data when rendering to the frontend, ensuring that any potentially malicious content is neutralized.
+This built-in sanitization effectively prevents XSS attacks, making it impossible for harmful scripts to execute in the browser.

+Additionally, since we do not accept any data that contains HTML or use dangerouslySetInnerHTML, we did not see the need for an external library to further sanitize the data.
+React’s native handling is sufficient to ensure security in this case

 ### Encryption Techniques Used